How To Get Out Of A Running Rut

 When I moved to London running played a large part in finding my bearings, and I signed up to races all over the city.

-Join a local running club or social crew
+Join a local running club

 There are so many benefits to running with a group of like-minded runners.
 They will be able to offer tips and advice in relation to training and racing and help you to push yourself on a regular basis at training sessions.
 Through running with various groups and athletics clubs over the last few years I have made lots of friends in London and Chelmsford.
 Most weekends someone is taking part in an epic challenge or race and that really inspires me.